Travel in Iceland remains normal. See details on the latest eruption

-Rest assured, the eruption won’t disrupt your travel plans!
-Everyone in Iceland is safe, and the eruption site is well away from our tour routes.
-The area is restricted and monitored by authorities, so there's no impact on our itineraries.
-Flights to Iceland are running normally.
+No, the volcano eruption won’t disrupt your travel plans in Iceland.
+Everyone in the country is safe, and the volcanically active region is constantly monitored by scientists and authorities.
+There's no impact on travel itineraries and flights to a from Iceland are also running normally.
 Your trip should go smoothly and be full of unique experiences!

 Absolutely, Iceland remains a safe destination.
 Volcanic activity on the Reykjanes peninsula, while significant, is well-managed and poses no threat to the rest of the island.
 This region has experienced a number of eruptions since 2021.
 However, none have disrupted flights or general travel around Iceland.
 The current eruptions are taking place in the isolated area.
 Extensive monitoring by the authorities ensures that these events won't affect your visit.